vinicius-verona/KnapsackProblemSolver/README.md

-# KnapsackProblemSolver
+# Knapsack Problem Solver
-A Knapsack problem solver with Dynamic Programming and Branch-and-Bound approach in C++
+> A Knapsack problem solver with Dynamic Programming and Branch-and-Bound approach in C++.
+>
+> Dynamic Programming Approaches:
+> * Recursion with memoization;
+> * Iterative